 - Better manage our risks.

-We introduced a formula to integrate our carbon targets into employee incentive compensation.
-Now, employee incentive compensation rises and falls in tandem with achieving our carbon intensity reduction objectives.falsePleine largeurfalse
+We introduced a formula to integrate our carbon targets into employee variable compensation.
+Now, employee variable compensation rises and falls in tandem with achieving our carbon intensity reduction objectives.falsePleine largeurfalse

 (in billions of dollars)

-Our portfolio’s carbon intensity was lowered 10% in one year.
+Our portfolio’s carbon intensity was lowered 21% since 2017.
 This puts us on track to achieve our 2025 objective.

 CDPQ commits to reducing its portfolio’s carbon footprint by 25% per dollar invested by 2025.